yusuf2407/holidu-property-finder/WEBSTORE_SUBMISSION_GUIDE.md

 The storage permission is used to save user preferences, discovered property data, and Elasticsearch query logs locally in the browser.
 This allows the extension to maintain a database of properties, remember filter settings, and provide query history for debugging without requiring external servers.
 ```

-**ActiveTab Justification:**
+**Tabs Justification:**
 ```
-The activeTab permission is required to detect the current Holidu domain the user is browsing and to navigate to the selected property page on that domain.
-This ensures the extension opens properties on the correct Holidu website (holidu.com, holidu.de, etc.) based on the user's current tab.
+The tabs permission is required to detect the current Holidu domain by reading the active tab's URL (line 281 in prepare.js: new URL(tabs[0].url).hostname) and to open property pages in new tabs (line 271: chrome.tabs.create).
+This ensures the extension opens properties on the correct Holidu website (holidu.com, holidu.de, etc.) based on the user's current browsing context.
 ```

 **Host Permission Justification:**